-- Measuring the same samples in one laboratory showed vitamin D deficiency (<50nmol / L) in 43% while another laboratory found similar in just 8%
+- Measurement of the same samples at one laboratory showed vitamin D deficiency (<50nmol / L) in 43% while another laboratory found the same in only 8%

 - If you are in doubt about the need for vitamin D supplements, more tests may be appropriate